shubhsherl/GSoC-Contribution-Leaderboard/README.md

-# Rocket.Chat GSoC Contributions Leaderboard
+# GSoC Contributions Leaderboard

 ![Rocket.Chat GSoC Contributions Leaderboard screenshot](images/contribution-leaderboard.png)

 A contributions leaderboard for your GSoC organization.
 Students can track their position on leaderboard based on the PRs, commits, and issues they've completed across the repositories of your organization on Github.
+Proudly created and maintined by the GSoC 2019 students and the [Rocket.chat community](https://github.com/RocketChat/Rocket.Chat).

 ## Benefits
 - Encourage students to improve their position - by increasing contribution to your organization